microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-33-images.md

 Before we can begin adding an image to the Azure Stack PIR, we'll need to be able to connect to the Azure Stack via PowerShell, and there are a couple of steps we need to perform to do that.

 #### Install Azure Stack PowerShell cmdlets & dependencies
 1. Azure Stack uses the same AzureRM cmdlets that you'd use if you were connecting to Azure.
 These are installed from the PowerShell Gallery.
-To begin, open an elevated (as administrator) PowerShell Console on MAS-CON01 and run the following command to return a list of PowerShell repositories available:
+To begin, open an elevated (as administrator) PowerShell Console and run the following command to return a list of PowerShell repositories available and ensure the gallery is trusted:

     ``` PowerShell
     Get-PSRepository
+    Set-PSRepository -Name "PSGallery" -InstallationPolicy Trusted
     ```
 2. Before installing the required version, make sure that you uninstall any existing Azure PowerShell modules.
 To uninstall, close all the active PowerShell sessions and run the following command: